Siloam Springs High School: Athletics

 The Siloam Springs High School mascot is the panther, and black and maroon serve as the school colors.

-For the 2020-2022 seasons, the Siloam Springs Panthers participate in the state's second largest classification (6A) within the 6A West Conference.
-The 6A West Conference consists of Benton, Greenwood, Lake Hamilton, Mountain Home, Parkview - LR, Russellville, Siloam Springs, and Van Buren.
+For the 2024-2026 seasons, the Siloam Springs Panthers participate in the state's second largest classification (6A) within the 6A West Conference.
+The 6A West Conference consists of Lake Hamilton, Greenwood, Shiloh Christian, Mountain Home, FS Southside, Russellville, Siloam Springs, and Van Buren.
 Competition is primarily sanctioned by the Arkansas Activities Association with the Panthers competing in baseball, basketball (boys/girls), bowling, competitive cheer, cross country, debate, football, golf (boys/girls), soccer (boys/girls), softball, swimming (boys/girls), tennis (boys/girls, track and field, and volleyball.

 The boys' cross country team has captured eight state championships between 1997 and 2009.
 In 2001, the girls' volleyball team won its first of seven state championships, followed by a state-record six consecutive titles (2004-2009).
 The men's swimming and diving team won the 3A state championship in 1990.
 The girls' swimming and diving team has won two consecutive state championships (1982, 1983), followed by the boys' soccer championship (2011, 2012).
 Siloam Springs boasts the 2011 NSCAA Arkansas Boys High School Player of the Year award winner.
 The boys' bowling team won the 2011 7A state championship.
 The boys' basketball team also won the 5A state tournament in 2008.
 The girls' tennis team won the 5A state championship in 2005.